-- 1. Students who anticipate withdrawing from the nursing program for any reason are advised to consult with the Dean of nursing or faculty advisor before any final decision is made. - 2.
+- 1. Students who anticipate withdrawing from the nursing program for any reason are advised to consult with the Associate Dean of Nursing or faculty advisor before any final decision is made. - 2.
 Requirement for Withdrawal: - a.
-Letter to the Dean of nursing stating reasons for withdrawal.
+Letter to the Associate Dean of Nursing stating reasons for withdrawal.
 The intent to reenter the program at a later time should be included if the student wishes to return at a later date. - b.
 Return any school materials and equipment before final withdrawal. - 3.
-Any student who has been admitted to the nursing program and withdraws from a nursing course prior to completion, is unsuccessful in any nursing course, or for any reason has not been enrolled in a nursing course for one term or more, must submit a written petition for reentry into nursing course work.
-This petition must include the student's reasons for leaving the nursing program, rationale for why the student wishes to return and why the student now believes that he/she can successfully complete the program. - 4.
-Conditions for readmission and repeat of nursing coursework, will be reviewed on an individual basis by the Dean of the School of Health and Science and/or the Nursing Faculty Council.
-Readmission to nursing courses is contingent upon approval that conditions have been met with the final approval for readmission by the Dean of Nursing and/or Nursing Faculty Council.
+Any student who has been admitted to the nursing program and withdraws from a nursing course prior to completion, is unsuccessful in any nursing course, or for any reason has not been enrolled in a nursing course for one term or more, must submit a written petition for reentry into nursing course work. \This petition must include the student's reasons for leaving the nursing program, rationale for why the student wishes to return and why the student now believes that he/she can successfully complete the program. - 4.
+Conditions for readmission and repeat of nursing coursework, will be reviewed on an individual basis by the Associate Dean of Nursing and/or the Nursing Faculty Council.
+Readmission to nursing courses is contingent upon approval that conditions have been met with the final approval for readmission by the Associate Dean of Nursing and/or Nursing Faculty Council.